‘Happy Together’ Has Been Canceled By CBS

 CBS has pulled the plug on freshman comedy series Happy Together after one season at the network, according to a report from Deadline.

-Happy Together starred Damon Wayans Jr. as Jake Davis, who works as an accountant in the entertainment industry and Amber Stevens as Claire Davis, Jake’s wife and interior designer.
+Happy Together starred Damon Wayans Jr. as Jake Davis, who works as an accountant in the entertainment industry, and Amber Stevens as Claire Davis, Jake’s wife and interior designer.
 The couple lives a fairly normal life until Jake’s client and international pop star, Cooper James, played by Felix Mallard, moves into their home in an attempt to escape his fame.
 The couple also regularly interacts with Claire’s retired day-drinking parents, Bonnie, played by Stephnie Weir, and Gerald, played by Victor Williams.

 Living with Cooper forces the couple to reconnect with their younger selves and chase their dreams, while Claire and Jake offer Cooper a safe place to be himself away from prying eyes of fans and reporters.